TisnKu/tslint-auto-disable/README.md

 - upgrade to the latest typescript and tslint
 - better support for windows files with `\r\n` endings
-- remove previous tslint disable line comments (in case they are redundant) before add new tslint disable comments
+- remove previous tslint disable line comments (in case they are redundant) before adding new tslint disable comments

 ## SPECIAL NOTICE